 Ghost tours are an ever popular Halloween activity and plenty of historic buildings put on a show for the occasion.
 While not every castle and stately home is haunted, a fair few do have their own resident ghosts so why not join a supernatural evening or if you’re brave enough stay the night!.
 If you’re spending Halloween in Edinburgh there will be plenty of options such as Mercat Tours, Mary Kings Close or even the Edinburgh Dungeon but plenty of sites will have a dedicated event in the lead up to All Hallows Eve.
 Locations including Traquair House, Kelburn Castle and Country Park, Linlithgow Palace and Kinneil House are just some of the places that typically getting into the “spirit” of things!

 Check out Visit Scotland to find out which spooky events are taking place across Scotland this year.

 Explore the supernatural

 Shakespeare was certainly never been one to shy away from the supernatural and Scotland provided his inspiration for the tale of MacBeth.
 Filled with witchcraft and sorcery, the story certainly isn’t short of spooks and now you can experience many of the real-life locations mentioned in the play with the MacBeth Trail.
 You can also visit some of the filming locations used in the recent big screen rendition of the story.
 Look out for historic castles, atmospheric glens and mystical fairy pools.

 Visit a Pumpkin Patch in Scotland

 If you want to embrace the more modern take on Scottish Halloween and give in to the American influence then there are several pumpkin patches where you can pick your own pumpkin to carve.
-They are certainly easier to carve than the traditional turnip lanterns and I must admit a pumpkins patch is more photogenic than a field full of turnips.
+They are certainly easier to carve than the traditional turnip lanterns and I must admit a pumpkin patch is more photogenic than a field full of turnips.
 A few spots to check out for pumpkin-based activities include Narrowboat Farm’s Pumpkin Cruises in Linlithgow, Cairnies Fruit Farm in Cupar, Fife or Udny Pumpkins in Aberdeen.

 Which is your favourite Halloween tradition in Scotland?
 Do you celebrate supernatural traditions?